Sinead Floody, 26th February 2019 (Updated 25th March 2019)

 What are the implications for my Irish Company?

 This proposed change in legislation will make the annual return filing process more simplified as there will be just one deadline date to take note of.
 At the moment, if the first 28-day deadline is missed, the annual return is deemed late.
 If the first 28-day deadline is met but the second 28-day deadline is missed, the annual return is also deemed late.
 The consequences of missing either of these deadlines can result in substantial penalty fees which increase daily, along with loss of audit exemption for the next two years, which affects companies who otherwise could claim Small or Dormant Company Audit Exemption.
 These consequences are a costly burden for any Irish Company, in particular start-ups and small businesses.

 This change in legislation will be beneficial for Irish Companies as it will make the process for annual return filing more simplified.
-The Bill is currently at Committee Stage in the Dáil where other proposed changes could be made.
 We will provide further updates where required.

 Please see our annual returns blog here for more information or call our Company Secretarial team on 00353 1 6461625 for assistance with filing an annual return.

 Contact us now for further details